yileiCao/capstone/README.md

-<h1>Udacity Data Enginnering Capstone</h1>
+<h1>Udacity Data Engineering Capstone</h1>

 <h2>Introduction</h2>
-<p>Millions of international tourists travel to United States every year, by routes connecting their home country and big citis in United States.
-The board of one big airline want to know whether the existing routes satisfied present demand.
+<p>Millions of international tourists travel to the United States every year, by routes connecting their home country and big cities in the United States.
+The board of one big airline wants to know whether the existing routes satisfy the present demand.
 To decide whether there need to add new routes.
 A dataset needs to be built and to be analyzed.
 This project built one demo with Spark.</p>

 <h2>The dataset includes data from three sources:</h2>
 <ul>